When Should You Use WordPress’s Network Feature

-Determining whether to use the WordPress multisite feature depends on user access and posting.
+Determining whether to use the multisite feature depends on user access and publishing activity.
 Each site in the network, although sharing the same codebase and users, is still a self-contained unit.
 Users still have to access the back end of each site to manage options or post to that site.
 A limited number of general options are network-wide, and posting is not one of them.

 Because all files are shared, some aspects have been locked down for security purposes.
-One of the most puzzling for new users is the suppression of errors.
-Most PHP errors (say you installed a faulty plugin or incorrectly edited a file) do not output messages to the screen.
-Instead, what appears is what I like to call the White Screen of Death appears.
+One of the most puzzling security measures for new users is the suppression of errors.
+Most PHP errors (say you installed a faulty plugin or incorrectly edited a file) don’t output messages to the screen.
+Instead, what appears is what I like to call the White Screen of Death.

-Knowing how to find and use error logs and perform general debugging are skills you need when you are managing your own network.
-Even if your web host will set up the ongoing daily or weekly tasks for you, managing a network can require a steep learning curve.
+Knowing how to find and use error logs and do general debugging are necessary skills for managing your own network.
+Even if your web host will set up the ongoing daily or weekly tasks for you, managing a network can involve a steep learning curve.

 Although WordPress can be quite powerful, in the following situations the management of multiple sites has its limitations:

 One web account is used for the installation.
-You cannot use multiple hosting accounts.
+You can’t use multiple hosting accounts.

 You want to post to multiple blogs at one time.
-WordPress will not do this by default.
+WordPress doesn’t do this by default.

 If you choose subdirectory sites, the main site will regenerate permalinks with /blog/ in it to prevent collisions with subsites.
-There are existing plugins available to strip this.
+There are existing plugins available to prevent this regeneration.